andres-erbsen/dename-writeup/dename.md

 Many cryptographic protocols assume that either all participants know each other's public keys, or that there exists a trustworthy directory that can be used to look up these public keys.
-The security of the directory system itself often ends up being a weak point of the overall system's security: compromising any one certificate authority of an attacker's choice breaks anything that relies on certificate-authority-based public key infrastructure [@EllisonSchneierPKI][@SchneierVerisignHacked][@MozillaComodo]; a breach of the Kerberos domain controller would result in a total compromise of the security domain.
+The directory system itself often ends up being a weak point of the overall system's security.
+For example, compromising any one certificate authority of an attacker's choice breaks anything that relies on certificate-authority-based public key infrastructure[@EllisonSchneierPKI][@SchneierVerisignHacked][@MozillaComodo]; a breach of the Kerberos domain controller would result in a total compromise of the security domain.
 For this reason, security-critical applications try to work around the need for a directory service; for example, OpenSSH,